ABM vs demand generation

 A growth diagnostic is the right artefact when you need a ranked, owner-attached list of fixes the team can act on immediately.

 LLMO is about being the brand a model cites; SEO is about being the page a user clicks.
+Most B2B tech companies need both, sized differently.

-PLG vs marketing-led growth is not a philosophy debate; it is a question of where demand is created and where conversion happens.
+PLG vs marketing-led growth comes down to one question: where demand is created and where conversion actually happens inside the buying journey.